buede/aws-api-boilerplate/README.md

      },
    }
    ```
-4. Export a default request function that takes an `event` object as parameter and returns the execution of the function `processRequest` that was imported from the module `handler.js`, passing the `event` object and the resource map as parameters like in the example below:
+4. Export a default request function that takes an `event` object as parameter and returns the execution of the function `processRequest` (imported from the module `handler.js`), passing the `event` object and the resource map as parameters like in the example below:
    ```
    exports.request = async (event) => processRequest(event, RESOURCE_MAP);
    ```